Derivations and Alberti representations

 \end{proof} \begin{rem}Actually, the previous argument shows that $\boundlin X,N.$ (bounded linear maps from the Banach space $X$ to $N$) is an $L^\infty(\mu)$-normed module whenever $N$ is too. \end{rem} For $L^\infty(\mu)$-normed modules there is an analogue of the Hahn-Banach Theorem \cite[Thm.~5]{weaver00}: \begin{lem} Let $M'$ be an algebraic submodule of the $L^\infty(\mu)$-normed module $M$ and $\Phi'\in\dualmod M'.$ with norm $\le c$.
 Then there is a $\Phi\in\dualmod M.$ extending $\Phi'$ with norm $\le c$. \end{lem} We now introduce derivations, but first recall some facts about Lipschitz functions.
 We will denote by $\lipfun X.$ the space of real-valued Lipschitz functions defined on $X$ and by $\lipalg X.$ the real algebra of real-valued bounded Lipschitz functions defined on $X$.
 For $f\in\lipfun X.$ its global Lipschitz constant will be denoted by $\glip f.$.
 For $f\in\lipalg X.$ we define the norm

-This gives $(\lipalg X.,\|\cdot\|_{\lipalg X.})$ the structure of a Banach algebra, compare \cite[sec.~4.1]{weaver_book99}.
-An important property of $\lipalg X.$ is that it is a dual Banach space and it has a unique predual.
-For more information we refer the reader to \cite[chap.~2]{weaver_book99}.
-For the scope of the present work, the most useful topology on $\lipalg X.$ is the weak* topology.
-As we are assuming $X$ separable, by Krein-\v Smulian, on bounded subsets of $\lipalg X.$ the weak* topology will be metrizable; it turns out that a sequence $f_n\xrightarrow{\text{w*}}f$ if and only if $f_n\to f$ pointwise and if $\sup_n\glip f_n. <\infty$ \footnote{Note that this implies uniform convergence on compact subsets}.
+This gives $(\lipalg X.,\|\cdot\|_{\lipalg X.})$ the structure of a Banach algebra, compare \cite[Sec.~4.1]{weaver_book99}.
+An important property of $\lipalg X.$ is that it is a dual Banach.
+For more information we refer the reader to \cite[Chap.~2]{weaver_book99}.
+For the scope of the present work, the most useful topology on $\lipalg X.$ is the weak* topology. {As we are assuming $X$ separable, the weak* topology will be metrizable on bounded subsets of $\lipalg X.$: one way to see this is to use the description of the predual in~\cite{deleeuw61} and apply the Krein--\v Smulian Theorem (see the argument on~\cite[pg.~34]{weaver_book99}), or one can use the description of the predual in~\cite{arens_eels56} (see \cite[Sec.~2.2]{weaver_book99} for details);} moreover, it turns out that a sequence $f_n\xrightarrow{\text{w*}}f$ if and only if $f_n\to f$ pointwise and if $\sup_n\glip f_n. <\infty$. {Note also that this kind of convergence implies uniform convergence on compact subsets}.
 In the sequel, especially in Section \ref{sec:derivations_alberti}, we will sometimes need to consider functions which are Lipschitz with respect to a different (pseudo)-distance $d'$.
 If $f\in\lipfun X.$ is $L$-Lipschitz with respect to $d'$, we will say that $f$ is $(1,d')$-Lipschitz.

-\begin{defn} A \textbf{derivation $D:\lipalg X.\to L^\infty(\mu)$} is a weak* continuous, bounded linear map satisfying the product rule:
+\begin{defn} A \textbf{derivation $D\colon\lipalg X.\to L^\infty(\mu)$} is a weak* continuous, bounded linear map satisfying the product rule: